thinktandem/platform-tika/README.md

 2. Take an existing project, add the necessary Platform.sh files, and push it to a Platform.sh Git repository.
-This template includes examples of how to setup a Drupal 8 site.
+This template includes examples of how to set up a Drupal 8 site.
 (See the "differences" section below.)

 ## Using as a reference

 You can also use this repository as a reference for your own Drupal projects, and borrow whatever code is needed.
-The most important parts are the `.platform.all.yaml` file, the `.platform` directory, and the changes made to `settings.php`.
+The most important parts are the `.platform.app.yaml` file, the `.platform` directory, and the changes made to `settings.php`.

 ## Managing a Drupal site built with Composer

 Once the site is installed, there is no difference between a site hosted on Platform.sh and a site hosted anywhere else.
 It's just Composer.
-See the [Drupal documentation][https://www.drupal.org/node/2404989] for tips on how to best leverage Composer with Drupal 8.
+See the [Drupal documentation][https://www.drupal.org/node/2404989] for tips on how best to leverage Composer with Drupal 8.

 ## How does this starter kit differ from vanilla Drupal from Drupal.org?